a2-ai-prism-ecosystem/r-package-workflows/README.md

 Keep runtime dependencies in the `DESCRIPTION` file, and use `rproject.toml` for development dependencies.

-Your `rproject.toml` should also include a self path dependency (the package under development), so `rv` can correctly resolve and install the package dependency graph.
+Your `rproject.toml` should also include a self path dependency (the package under development), so `rv` can correctly resolve and install the package's dependencies.

 #### Example `rproject.toml`